surifirstpin/biplus_documentation/docs/README.md

 # HIGH QUALITY DATA ANALYTICS AND REPORTING FOR ALL

-Our Organisation helps you to enable a clear vision of the performance in a simple and in a most effective manner by focusing more on redefining each aspect of business analytics, making it more easy to explore your business insights.

 Acubi enables a clear vision of performance effectively by redefining each aspect of business analytics clearly to explore your business insights.

 ####   Easy, Affordable, Secure